D.C. Creates! Public Art Master Plan

 During the planning process, Via and Bressi worked extensively with the staff of DC Creates and a steering committee made up of representatives from the commission on the arts.
 In addition, the team hosted multiple planning sessions with specific constituent groups to get a better understanding of the types of projects and locations that will have the biggest impact – increasing, when possible, project budgets and scopes.

-The 5X5 Project, a new temporary public art initiative, among many other permanent artworks are projects resulting from the planning process conducted by Via and Bressi.
+The 5X5 Project, a temporary public art initiative, among many other permanent artworks are projects resulting from the planning process conducted by Via and Bressi.